mariuszkuswik/Nauka/Linux/RHCSA_notatki.md

 - Create two users "tom" and "engine". "tom" has the UID/GID 3000 and "engine" the UID/GID 4000. "engine" doesn't have an interactive shell.
     - Allowed time: 5 minutes.

+- Add 100MB of swap space to the machine using a new logical volume.
+    - Allowed time: 5 minutes.

 # Koniec